Thursday, September 26, 2024

 As long as the opposition is threatened - it's controlled.

 It's simple.
-If you look at media that 'officially' opposes government, which includes universities, well known commentators and think tanks, etc, you will notice they never hit with words that could become a true threat to government.
-It's always essentially too polite, immature (sassy) or petty, to provoke a serious public reaction.
+If you look at the media that 'officially' opposes government, which includes universities, well known commentators and think tanks, etc, you will notice they never hit with words and assertions that could become a real threat to big brother.
+They're always too polite, immature (sassy) or petty, to provoke a serious public reaction.
+And I think it's silently deliberate.

 Opposition to power doesn't see itself as working for government, but materially they do.
-They know that if they say things the wrong way, too much, they'll win a target on their back.
-The government would then go through their history with a fine-toothed comb, and look for any excuse to somehow do them over, directly or by proxy, or somehow threaten people that they're dependant on, etc (as happened with media giants like Facebook and Twitter).
+They know that if they say things the wrong way, too much, they'll win a target on their backs.
+For example, the government would then go through their history with a fine-toothed comb, and look for any excuse to somehow do them over, directly or by proxy, or somehow threaten people that they're dependant on, etc (as happened with media giants like Facebook and Twitter).

-Insofar as media will not risk creating enemies who can hurt them, they will only help the government in practice.
-Opposition media will simply diffuse public irritation by superficially satiating them, never talking head on.
+Insofar as media will not risk creating enemies who can hurt them, they will help the government in practice.
+Opposition media will then diffuse public irritation by superficially satiating it, as it never talks head on or opens 'dangerous' cans of worms.

 For example, opposition media in New Zealand is challenging the government on having an honest Covid enquiry, which in itself is all well and good.
-Yet they never state the obvious, of which requires no inquiry.
+Yet they never state the obvious of which requires no inquiry at all.
 As follows:

 "The government mandated experimental-class injections for a bug with a flu-like mortality profile, which is a serious crime against humanity according to both the Nuremberg code and common sense"